donburgers/Hardware/README.md

 Licensed under CC BY 4.0
 ---

-The files and contributions in *this specific GitHub repository* (by donburgers) are licensed under [**YOUR CHOSEN LICENSE HERE FOR YOUR MODIFICATIONS**].
+The files and contributions in *this specific GitHub repository* (by donburgers) are licensed under (https://creativecommons.org/licenses/by/4.0/))*
-*(**Note to User donburgers:** You still need to choose a license for your own modifications/additions.
-This license must be compatible with the CC BY 4.0 license of the original work.
-The Creative Commons Attribution 4.0 International (CC BY 4.0) license is a good option: [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/))*

-If you choose to also license your modifications under CC BY 4.0, you could state:
-`This work, including original design aspects by donburgers, is licensed under CC BY 4.0.
-It incorporates and is a derivative of work that is "Based on the incredible work by Dash n'Mash.
-Copyright 2023 TheTrain.
-Licensed under CC BY 4.0".`

-Please ensure you respect all terms of the original license and the mandatory attribution text provided. *(**Note to User donburgers:** Remember to verify if "Dash n'Mash" originally had a hyperlink associated with it and include it if so.)*

 ---